pauleks/uwutranslator/README.md

 <h2 align="center">uwutranslator</h2>

-uwutranslator is an open-source bot, which purpose is to bring more fun to your server by "translating" messages and turning them into so called "uwu styled" messages.
+uwutranslator is a Discord integration, that "uwuifies" your messages.

 <h3>Table of Contents</h3>